Nike Oshinowo: Early life and pageants

 Oshinowo was raised in Ibadan and England, where she attended boarding school.
 Although she had intended to become an air hostess or a doctor, she studied Politics at the University of Essex.
 Shortly after obtaining her degree, Oshinowo, mentored by former Miss Nigeria Helen Prest, represented Rivers at the Most Beautiful Girl in Nigeria pageant and became its first Yoruba winner (She was crowned in 1990, but reigned through 1991).
 Her victory attracted controversy from the audience and showbiz journalists following rumours the contest was rigged in her favor until Oshinowo denied in an interview that Prest had a hand in her MBGN victory.

 In 1991, Oshinowo, then representing Nigeria at Miss World, criticised her South African counterpart, Diana Tilden-Davis, after the latter reportedly made derogatory remarks regarding black women.
 According to The Sowetan, Oshinowo had overheard Tilden-Davis state that native South Africans were absent from her country's national pageant due to their high teen pregnancy rate.
 Miss World officials banned Tilden-Davis, who subsequently placed third in the contest that year, from arguing against the accusation, dismissing the report as a rumour.

+In a 1992 interview with Vintage People, Oshinowo criticised MBGN's poor management, inadequate accommodation, theft among contestants, and an unfriendly atmosphere from other competitors.
+She also accused organiser Ben Murray-Bruce of failing to treat his titleholders with sufficient respect, prompting her to withdraw from the Model of the World competition; her MBGN first runner-up, Tonia Okogbenin, competed in her place.